newrelic/newrelic-telemetry-sdk-go/README.md

 ## Limitations

-The New Relic Telemetry APIss are rate limited.
+The New Relic Telemetry APIs are rate limited.
 Please reference the documentation for [New Relic Metric API](https://docs.newrelic.com/docs/introduction-new-relic-metric-api) and [New Relic Trace API requirements and limits](https://docs.newrelic.com/docs/apm/distributed-tracing/trace-api/trace-api-general-requirements-limits) on the specifics of the rate limits.